tranhuuphucuong/a_maze_ing/README.md

 This gem needs [Gosu](https://www.libgosu.org/) installed on your machine in order to render graphics

+To install, follow the constructions in [Gosu's documentation](https://github.com/gosu/gosu/wiki) on Github

 ## Installation

 Add this line to your application's Gemfile: